 Rain or Shine Hop on the Wild Wicklow Tour Bus

 Skies were gray, air was heavy with mist and I was a bit skeptical about spending a day on a bus trying to find mountains hiding behind thick clouds.
 Common sense kicked in and put the situation in perspective – I was in freakin Ireland.
 Rain or not, it was going to be an awesome day.
 And you know what?
 Even though it was a little damp, there were pockets of sunshine including beams of light in the form of entertaining tales by Denis O’Reilly, guide and managing director of Wild Wicklow Tours.

-Denis navigated through Dublin’s city center with ease and never lost a beat in sharing historical facts and tales about the city as we headed south along the coast to Dun Laoghaire with a stop in Sandycove.
+Denis navigated through Dublin’s city center with ease, obviously a Dublin public transport veteran, and never lost a beat in sharing historical facts and tales about the city as we headed south along the coast to Dun Laoghaire with a stop in Sandycove.
 In addition to being home of the James Joyce Tower & Museum where the author was inspired to write Ulysses, it’s home to a group of hearty of seniors who seem to find rejuvenation in the briskly cold waters of Dun Laoghaire Harbor.
 Apparently this vibrant group, with at least one member in her mid-80s, dips in the harbor year-round.
 Hmm, is this the real-life Cocoon?